phlundblom/esphome-p1mini/README.md

 It is possible to attach another P1 reading device in case you need to connect a car charger (or a second p1-mini...) etc. If you have no need for this, you can skip this section and continue with "Installation" below.

 > [!WARNING]
 > Currently, the RTS signal of the secondary device is ignored.
+If you are using the secondary port *and* this is a problem, let me know and I will try to fix it!

 ### Parts
 - Female connector for the RJ12 cable.